Home Lawn Watering Guide

 Missouri soils generally have low water-infiltration rates.
 Automatic controllers can be set to supply several short cycles so that the total amount of water desired is supplied without runoff.

 The most common type of watering occurs with hose-end sprinklers.
-Some studies have shown that the average homeowner applies 2-1/2 times the amount of water required for turf growth when using hose-end sprinklers.
+Some studies have shown that the average homeowner applies 2-1/2 times the amount of water required for overgrowth when using hose-end sprinklers.

 Some sprinkler types and their applications